Passion Family Dental North Lakes Tips: What to Do if You Have Dental Emergency

 When a tooth cracks or breaks, it may not necessarily hurt.
 Often your tongue will find the broken tooth before you are even aware that something has happened.

 Minor tooth fractures typically don’t cause pain, but if a large piece of the tooth breaks off, it can hurt badly.
 The sensitive nerve inside the tooth may be damaged.

-Extreme twinges also can happen when areas of the dentin are exposed to air, or cold foods or beverages.
+Extreme twinges can also happen when dentin areas are exposed to air or cold foods or beverages.

 - Rinse your mouth with warm or salt water.

 - Apply a cold compress to the affected area.